hikeventures/hikeventures.github.io/_posts/future/2016-12-23-futureproof-gear-1.markdown

 ---
-title: Futureproof: the outdoor gear for tomorrow's you? - Nr.
+title: Futureproof - the outdoor gear for tomorrow's you? - Nr.
 1
 description: Find out about emerging outdoor products on the market.
 Once a week on our blog.
 date: 2016-12-23 05:28:01
 category: futureproof